 Housing costs in Charlestown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Rhode Island.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Charlestown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Charlestown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Charlestown are a mix of both white- and blue-collar jobs.
 Overall, Charlestown is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Charlestown who work in office and administrative support (11.94%), management occupations (11.20%), and sales jobs (8.74%).
+There are especially a lot of people living in Charlestown who work in office and administrative support (13.09%), management occupations (10.73%), and sales jobs (8.01%).

 Also of interest is that Charlestown has more people living here who work in computers and math than 95% of the places in the US.

 Charlestown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Charlestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlestown residents report their race to be White, followed by Native American.
 Important ancestries of people in Charlestown include English, Italian, French , and German.

 The most common language spoken in Charlestown is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Spanish and German.